sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 I read in other reviews of the pulse that the keys are buckled or not printed well and someone even had a bent case.
 I can report that I have none of these issues.
 I would recommend this laptop to anyone, even people who play games - but if you are a real hard-core gamer who needs to play the latest games at maximum graphics settings you would probably be better off with the Tuxedo Polaris or similar.

-The Pulse has exceeded my expectations and I would certainly buy future generations of this laptop.
+The Pulse has exceeded my expectations - it is beautiful, looks and feels like a very premium laptop it is amazingly powerful.
+I would certainly buy future generations of this laptop.
 I would suggest for future generations that Tuxedo should:

 * Only have USB-C ports
 * Remove the SD card reader - does anyone still use these?